 Wailua Falls is a 173-foot waterfall that is a short drive down a country road from the town of Lihue.
 The falls can be seen from a roadside viewing point at the end of Maalo Road (583).
 The waterfall is featured in the opening credits of the television show Fantasy Island.
 The convenient location, combined with the waterfall’s grandeur, makes this one of the most popular waterfalls on the island.

 There is a trail to the left of the viewing area that goes down to the top of the waterfall.
 This guide will cover the hiking trail to the right of the viewing area that goes down to the bottom of the waterfall (plunge pool).

 Why you should do it: Due to the warnings from the state and the inherent dangers of this trail we do not recommend this hike.

 Trail length: .3 miles (one way)

 We do not recommend this hike due to the warning signs from the state.
-Nevertheless, for those who would risk injury and fines (we’ve heard $500) from the authorities, the hike provides an opportunity to see one of Kauai’s premier attractions from a forbidden, unique and powerful perspective.
+Nevertheless, for those who would risk injury and fines (up to $500) from the authorities, the hike provides an opportunity to see one of Kauai’s premier attractions from a forbidden, unique, and powerful perspective.

 The bottom of Wailua Falls can also be reached via a “legal” hike from points farther down on the Wailua River that does not involve the steep, prohibited slope.